A NATION FOUNDED ON COFFEE

 Colombia is currently the third largest producer of coffee after Brazil and Vietnam but is the largest producer of Arabica coffee (100% of Colombian coffee is Arabica).
 While traditionally coffee production was dominated by large estates, the dramatic fall of international coffee prices that began in the early-1990s saw the rise of smallholder producers.

-Central to Colombia’s sustained market dominance of high quality Arabica coffee has been the presence of the Federación Nacional de cafeteros (FNC), Colombia’s coffee growers’ association, which was established in 1927.
-The FNC is made up of so many members that it is one of the biggest non-profit organizations in the world.
-Its mission is to ensure that Colombia’s coffee producers are empowered to make a good life for themselves through growing coffee in a sustainable manner and through being marketed in a way that positions it as amongst the best in the world.
-It accomplishes its mission through investing in research that helps optimize production and best technical practices.
+Central to Colombia’s sustained market dominance of high quality Arabica coffee has been the presence of the Federación Nacional de Cafeteros (FNC), Colombia’s coffee growers’ association, which was established in 1927.
+The FNC is the biggest agricultural non-profit organization in the world, and its management is democratically elected.
+Its mission is to ensure that Colombia’s coffee producers are empowered to make a good living through growing coffee in a sustainable manner, which it achieves through research and development, marketing, logistics and an extensive agricultural extension agent program.

 We find great diversity amongst Colombian coffees – influenced primarily by the country’s diversity in soil, topography, microclimates, varieties, and increasingly, processing techniques.